 NEVER OPERATE THE SAW WITHOUT THE PROPER INSERT IN PLACE.
-USE THE SAW BLADE INSERT WHEN SAWING...
+USE THE SAW BLADE INSERT WHEN SAWING ...
 USE THE COMBINATION DADO-MOLDING INSERT WHEN DADOING OR MOLDING.

 10. REMOVING AND INSTALLING SAWBLADE WARNING: FOR YOUR OWN SAFETY, TURN SWITCH "OFF" AND REMOVE PLUG FROM POWER SOURCE OUTLET BEFORE REMOVING OR INSTALLING SAWBLADE.

-NOTE: If blade is above table when plug is removed from power source it will be necessary removed from power source, it will be necessary to recalibrate the electronic function.
+NOTE: If blade is above table when plug is removed from power source, it will be necessary to recalibrate the electronic function.
 See page 28.

-- A. Raise Blade Guard . . . remove insert. - B. To REMOVE blade, place a block of wood against front of blade . . .
+- A. Raise Blade Guard . . . remove insert. - B. To REMOVE blade, place a block of wood against front of blade ...
 PULL arbor wrench toward you to LOOSEN arbor nut.